Movie Rebel Dykes

 - I'm Local is a project to support queer and gender diverse youth all over Aotearoa.
-Their website is chock-a-block full of info about the a-z of being queer & gender diverse, plus a region-by-region map of all the queer and gender diverse support groups for young people.
+Their website is full of info about the a-z of being queer & gender diverse, plus a region-by-region map of all the queer and gender diverse support groups for young people.

 - Rainbow Youth - an Auckland based organisation that provides support, information and advocacy and education for queer young people and their families.
 They have released an accessible educational resource which can be viewed online or downloaded.